 During the operation, doctors use drains, and with those little tubes that come out of the skin, patients get rid of all extra fluid that the body sometimes accumulates in those areas.
 Drains will usually stay for about two weeks or so; it depends on the patient.
 Most of the bruising and swelling are gone by about two weeks, so the majority of patients who work at a desk job can go back to work right around the two-week mark.
 Some go back earlier, and some come back later, but that’s a pretty good time frame to keep in mind.

 The six-week mark is often the best point for patients to come back to any sort of physical activity or going back to the gym, because that’s when most people are feeling better with less soreness or discomfort in their muscles.

-We would say that probably the best candidates are patients who are relatively fit, take pretty good care of themselves, and have extra skin in the area below the belly button.
+The best candidates are patients who have lost a lot of weight and are relatively fit, take pretty good care of themselves, and have extra skin in the area below the belly button.